 2. When documentation is provided

-Reviewers can be asked to provide documentation showing they’ve had a buying or service experience with the reviewed business when, for example, the business flags a review because they don’t believe the person writing it has had a genuine experience.
+Reviewers can be asked to provide documentation showing they’ve had a buying or service experience with the reviewed business when, for example, our automated software flags the review and removes it as suspicious.

 Flagged reviews are handled by our Content Integrity Team.
 If they request and receive documentation showing a buying or service experience with the reviewed business, they'll mark the review “Verified”.